JA impacted over 56,000 students in North Florida during the 2015-16 school year.

 The 8th Annual $mart Women Make Change! luncheon to benefit JA Girl$ will feaure keynote speaker Sonia Manzano, "Maria" on Sesame Street and Author.
 More Information and Registration.

 Support JA through The 2016 Human Race

 Saturday, October 1, 2016 | 8:30 AM | Anheuser-Busch Brewery

 Title I third grade students are being introduced to finance and the economics of healthy eating at the new JA Financial Literacy Center in the New Town section of Jacksonville.
 Learn more.

 JA Company Program

-We are looking for volunteers to become JA Company Program advisors to high school students in Duval County.
-This isn't just another class; students are actually starting their own company and need your expertise!
+We are looking for volunteers to become advisors to high school students in Duval County.
+This isn't just another class; students are actually starting their own companies and need your expertise!
 Learn more about JA Company Program.